-How much bitrate a certain video requires to be encoded with sufficient fidelity that there is no visible quality loss or no obvious degradation, depends entirely on the content of the video.
-It is obvious that a video where every frame is a perfectly black area, requires almost no information to describe (in fact, I just gave the description and it only took 51 bytes).
+How much bitrate a certain video requires to be encoded with sufficient fidelity that there is no visible quality loss or no obvious degradation, depends on two main factors: the efficiency of the codec and the content of the video.
+It is obvious that a video where every frame is a perfectly black area requires almost no information to describe (in fact, I just gave the description and it only took 51 bytes).
 The other opposite would be a video where every frame is perfectly random noise that cannot be predicted.
 Real videos are anywhere in between.
-Generally, the more stuff moves, the more noise in the image, and the harder to describe the visual content, the more bits are needed to represent it adequately.
+Generally, the more stuff moves the more noise in the image, and the harder to describe the visual content the more bits are needed to represent it adequately.

 There are two main ways to encode a video file:

-For some reason, the fixed/average bitrate has become the typical way in which most people encode their videos, although it makes little sense for most use cases.
+For some reason the fixed/average bitrate has become the typical way in which most people encode their videos although it makes little sense for modern use cases.
 The only case where enforcing a certain bitrate per second makes sense, is when streaming the file over a limited capacity channel like digital TV broadcast.
 The only case where enforcing an average bitrate across the entire file makes sense, is when the video file must fit in a medium of limited size like a DVD.
-The average user nowadays stores films on hard drives and have network connections that far exceed the capacity of HDTV, therefore should not really care about the bitrate as long as it stays within bounds of the limits of their playback device.
+The average user nowadays stores films on hard drives and has a network bandwidth that far exceeds the capacity of HDTV, therefore should not really care about the bitrate as long as it stays within bounds of the limits of their playback device.

 Nevertheless, if you need to ensure a video file has a certain size, a fixed average bitrate is the way to go.
 My video bitrate calculator can be of use to determine the required bitrate.
 Very important: when encoding this way, you should always enable two-pass encoding.
 This will first do a quick run over your video file to determine where to spend the most bits to keep the overall quality as constant as possible, then it will do the actual encoding.
-It takes more time, but the end result will be of much better quality and will also be much closer to the desired file size, than if you would only do a single pass.
+It takes more time but the end result will be much closer to the desired file size while having the best possible quality within those limitations, than if you would only do a single pass.